What to Do in Tamarindo, Costa Rica

 You know how most trips that people take are planned almost a year in advance?
 Yeah...this wasn't one of those trips.
 My cousin messaged a few of us in a group chat with a link to cheap tickets to Costa Rica, and a day later, the tickets were bought.
-In the week that we were there, we did it all, people: partying, relaxing (maxing shooting some b-ball?), repelling, ATVing, you name it.
+In the week that we were there, we did it all, humans: partying, relaxing (maxing shooting some b-ball?), repelling, ATVing, you name it.

 We landed in San Jose on a Tuesday morning.
 Google said the weather was supposed to be stormy, but mother nature was grateful enough not to ruin an Ape's vacation.